Get in touch

 IMPLEMENTATION

-The Spanish curriculum at KS2 is structured around the Language Angels programme, a well-sequenced scheme designed to gradually develop pupils’ vocabulary, grammar, and confidence in speaking and understanding the language.
+The French curriculum at KS2 is structured around the Language Angels programme, a well-sequenced scheme designed to gradually develop pupils’ vocabulary, grammar, and confidence in speaking and understanding the language.
 Each unit builds upon prior knowledge, ensuring a cumulative learning experience.
-The programme provides a rich array of interactive activities, games, and songs to ensure that learning Spanish is both enjoyable and effective.
+The programme provides a rich array of interactive activities, games, and songs to ensure that learning French is both enjoyable and effective.

 Key components include: